 By 1924, 349 Commonwealth had been leased from Alice Ball by the MIT chapter of the Phi Kappa fraternity.
 It previously had been located at 299 Newbury.
 It remained at 349 Commonwealth until about 1927, but had moved to 278 Commonwealth by 1928.

 Alice Ball died in July of 1929 in Gloucester.

 On June 30, 1930, 349 Commonwealth was acquired from Alice Ball’s estate by Mary A. Sullivan of Somerville.

 349 Commonwealth was shown as vacant in the 1930-1934 City Directories.

 On February 18, 1932, Mary Sullivan transferred 349 Commonwealth to the Massachusetts Hospital Life Insurance Company, which held the first mortgage on the property,

 By 1935, 349 Commonwealth had become the fraternity house of the Boston University (Alpha Zeta) chapter of Lambda Chi Alpha.

 Lambda Chi Alpha continued to be located at 349 Commonwealth until about 1939.

-By 1942, 349 Commonwealth was the home of Gurdon Henry Reynolds and his wife, Lorena (Lena) Bradford (Allen) Oster Reynolds.
-In 1940, they had lived in Arlington.
-Gurdon H. Reynolds ewt al were the assessed owners from 1942 through 1955, and probably later.
+On June 12, 1941, 349 Commonwealth was purchased from Massachusetts Hospital Life Insurance by Gurdon Henry Reynolds and his wife, Lorena (Lena) Bradford (Allen) Oster Reynolds.
+They previously had lived in Arlington.

 In October of 1942, Gurdon Reynolds filed for permission to convert the property from a single-family dwelling into a lodging house.
 He subsequently abandoned the application, but in September of 1943, he filed it again and subsequently received permission to convert the house.